will-done/Deep_Learning/README.md

 Image Resizing: All images were resized to 224x224 pixels to standardize input dimensions.
 Image Augmentation: To increase the dataset’s variability and improve the model's robustness, we applied techniques like rotation, flipping, and brightness adjustment.
 These augmentations help the model generalize better to unseen images.
 Normalization: Pixel values were normalized to a range of [-1, 1], which helps with model convergence and improves performance.
-This was achieved using the MobileNetV2 preprocessing function.
 After preprocessing, the dataset was split into training (75%), validation (10%), and test (15%) sets.

 3. ANN Model Architecture